twse/random-stuff/Readable Fonts/Celtic.md

 ## Keyboard layouts

 ### Irish for Apple Latin 1 (CP1275)
-See the page on the [http://www.evertype.com/celtscript/ga-keys-x.html](Evertype site) for more info with download links and Unicode keyboards (for Mac OS X only).
+See the page on the [Evertype site](http://www.evertype.com/celtscript/ga-keys-x.html) for more info with download links and Unicode keyboards (for Mac OS X only).
 The first keyboard for Mac OS 7.0 through 9.0 (version 9.2.5) was last updated 31/01/2003.

 ### Cymraeg Cydwladol - Welsh International Keyboard for Apple Celtic
-See the page on the [http://www.evertype.com/celtscript/cyc-keys.html](Evertype site) for more info with download links.
+See the page on the [Evertype site](http://www.evertype.com/celtscript/cyc-keys.html) for more info with download links.

 ### Cymraeg Safonol - Welsh Keyboard for Apple Celtic
-See the page on the [http://www.evertype.com/celtscript/cys-keys.html](Evertype site) for more info with download links.
+See the page on the [Evertype site](http://www.evertype.com/celtscript/cys-keys.html) for more info with download links.